pitkane/knowledge/mikko/mikko.md

 Trying to add more value to other peoples lives.
 Passionate about software development.

-- Help world by loving and caring, not by greed
+* Help world by loving and caring, not by greed
-- Levereging Happiness Advantage
+* Levereging Happiness Advantage
-- Proactive man creating reactive code
+* Proactive man creating reactive code

 Be a service for humankind

 Get a little bit better each day

 "Don't let perfection become procrastination.
-Do it now." —@DanielleLaPorte
+Do it now." - @DanielleLaPorte

 Startup Entrepreneur, Founder of Mbit
 Tech Entrepreneur